 - A. For the purposes of this Section, the term "sole-source procurement" means a material or service procured without competition when: - 1.
 There is only a single source for the material or service, or - 2.
-No reasonable alternative source exists. - B. The state procurement administrator may delegate this authority to the agency chief procurement officer in accordance with R2-7-202.
+No reasonable alternative source exists. - B. This Section applies to only sole source procurements estimated to exceed the amount prescribed in A.R.S. § 41-2535. - C. The state procurement administrator may delegate this authority to the agency chief procurement officer in accordance with R2-7-202.
 If not delegated to the agency chief procurement officer, the agency chief procurement officer shall submit a written request for approval to procure from a sole source to the state procurement administrator before proceeding.
 The request shall include the following information: - 1.
 A description of the procurement need and the reason why there is only a single source available or no reasonable alternative exists, - 2.
 The name of the proposed supplier, - 3.
 The duration and estimated total dollar value of the proposed procurement, - 4.
 Documentation that the price submitted is fair and reasonable pursuant to R2-7-702, and - 5.
-A description of efforts made to seek other sources.

-- C. The state procurement administrator shall send notice to registered vendors on the electronic system to invite comments on the sole-source request for three working days.
+A description of efforts made to seek other sources. - D. The state procurement administrator shall send notice to registered vendors on the electronic system to invite comments on the sole-source request for three working days.
 Following this period, the state procurement administrator shall either: - 1.
 Issue written approval, with any conditions or restrictions; - 2.
 Request additional information from the agency chief procurement officer; or - 3.
-Deny the request if input or information received shows that more than one source is available or a reasonable alternative source exists for the procurement need. - D. If the sole-source procurement is authorized or approved, the agency chief procurement officer shall negotiate a contract advantageous to the state. - E. The agency chief procurement officer shall keep a record of all sole-source procurements pursuant to A.R.S. § 41-2551.
+Deny the request if input or information received shows that more than one source is available or a reasonable alternative source exists for the procurement need.

+- E. If the sole-source procurement is authorized or approved, the agency chief procurement officer shall negotiate a contract advantageous to the state. - F. The agency chief procurement officer shall keep a record of all sole-source procurements pursuant to A.R.S. § 41-2551.